jrcasso/mailbucket/README.md

 # Mailbucket

-Mailbucket is a Postfix email server that will receive ingress emails and upload them to an AWS S3 bucket for later processing.
+Mailbucket is a Kubernetes-ready Postfix email server that will take received emails and upload them to an AWS S3 bucket for later processing or archive purposes.

+Please consider opening an issue if you have an additional use-case or feature request for mailbucket!

 # Configuration